sbtourist/clamq/README.md

 The configuration map currently supports the following keys (mandatory, except where differently noted):

 * **:endpoint** is the name of a message queue endpoint to consume from.
-* **:on-message** is the handler function to call at each consumed message, accepting the message itself as unique argument.
+* **:on-message** is the handler function called at each consumed message, accepting the message itself as unique argument.
 * **:transacted** defines (true/false) if the message consumption must be locally transactional.
 * **:pubSub** in only valid for JMS brokers, and defines if consumer messages are from publish/subscribe, that is, must be consumed from a topic (optional).
 * **:limit** defines the max number of consumed messages, after which the consumer stops itself (optional: defaults to 0, unlimited).